nexiality/documentation/release/nexial-core-v1.5.changelog.md

   to `true` to activate web element highlighting.
 - [`saveTableAsCsv(locator,nextPageLocator,file)`](../commands/web/saveTableAsCsv(locator,nextPageLocator,file)):
   **NEW** command to automate the collection of HTML table data into a CSV file.
 - added firefox-specific fix for selecting option from a <SELECT> element.
-Only tested on single-option <SELECT> for now.
+Only tested on single-option <SELECT> so far.
 - [`assertTable(locator,row,column,text)`](../commands/web/assertTable(locator,row,column,text)): fixed internal
   locator to find cell data with more coverage.
 - [`savePageAsFile(sessionId,url,file)`](../commands/web/savePageAsFile(sessionId,url,file)): shorten parameter
   `fileName` to just `file`.